 Jess & Lydia being brave:

 Lions roared in the dark nearby.
-This scared them, but not as much as harmless spider they found in the wooden camp back at base camp.
+This scared them, but not as much as a harmless rain spider they found in their wooden hut back at base camp.

 Jessie’s Team: She was one of the two teenagers.
 The rest ranged from low twenties to mid-thirties – and one aged 67.